renan-siqueira/reinforcement-learning-cart-pole/README.md

 # Q-Learning Agent for CartPole

-his repository provides implementations of a Q-learning agent to balance a pole on a cart.
+This repository provides implementations of a Q-learning agent to balance a pole on a cart.
 The agent is implemented in two different environments:

 1. The default `CartPole-v1` environment provided by OpenAI's `gym`.